 The new goals are simple, do a lot of the things I was doing well previously, just even better.
-I have always been proud of the quality of the wheels I build and you guys seem to love them as well and that enthusiasm from you, my friends and customers, are a big part of what made me feel this could work.
-Now I just want to take it to the next step, more wheel builds while maintaining super strict quality standards, I also want to expand into doing more wholesale level builds.
-Despite how it played out, I really loved my time building production volumes of wheels at Borealis with our original crew.
+I have always been proud of the quality of the wheels I build and you guys seem to love them as well.
+That enthusiasm from you, my friends and customers, are a big part of what made me feel this could work.
+Now I just want to take it to the next step with more wheel builds while maintaining super strict quality standards and I also want to expand into doing more wholesale level builds.
+Despite how it played out in the end, I really loved my time building production volumes of wheels at Borealis with our original crew.
 As cheesy as it sounds, you reach an almost zen like state when building 10+ wheels in a day.
-So I will be reaching out to shops, frame builders, anyone who may need a bunch of wheels built and see if they would like to use my services.
+So I will be reaching out to shops, frame builders, anyone who will listen and see if they would like to use my services.

 I will also be offering mobile service as well.
 I was thrilled to have a bunch of you ask "but who will work on my bike" after leaving the shop.
 I am still here and more than happy to keep your machine running smooth!
 Now I will just have a little time to breathe while doing it since I won't be juggling 15 things in the middle of your repair.
 Back to that "better" part.
 I will have the time to really obsess over the details like I love.

 There are many harsh lessons to be learned from the gambling experience, but the harshest one of all is the difference between having Fun and being Smart.
 Hunter S. Thompson